EMC China Lab

 A U.S. Agent (also called U.S. Representative, U.S. Authorized Representative, or simply U.S. Agent) is the official term used.

-According to U.S. regulations such as FDA (Food and Drug Administration), FCC (Federal Communications Commission), CPSC (Consumer Product Safety Commission), and others, foreign sellers involved in sectors like medical devices, cosmetics, food, drugs, laser products, wireless products, children’s toys, and maternal/infant products must register and appoint a U.S. Agent before entering the U.S. market.
+According to U.S. regULations such as FDA (Food and Drug Administration), FCC (Federal Communications Commission), CPSC (Consumer Product Safety Commission), and others, foreign sellers involved in sectors like medical devices, cosmetics, food, drugs, laser products, wireless products, children’s toys, and maternal/infant products must register and appoint a U.S. Agent before entering the U.S. market.

 U.S. Agent for FCC, FDA, CPSC, EPA(图1)